michaelmoschitto/AISongRecommender/README.md

 **But if you must know** this was our final output, a measure of how likely each song was to align with a certain mood.
 ![Alt text](https://github.com/michaelmoschitto/AISongRecommender/blob/main/Data/Visualizations/Results.png?raw=true "Title")
-The model was able to do this at ~76% with an F1 of ~73%.
+The model was able to do this at ~76% accuracy with an F1 of ~73%.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.